 Hop aboard a dune buggy for a full-day adventure and experience the best Punta Cana has to offer!
 Drive your manual transmission dune buggy through rice fields and along Playa La Vacama.
 Share your 4-passenger buggy with another party or keep all the driving to yourselves (depending on which option you select).
-Enjoy refreshments plus lunch at a local restaurant, then heat to the lagoon where you will take a boat cruise through mangroves to a beach.
+Enjoy refreshments plus lunch at a local Ranch.
+Before Lunch take a dip in the River, or relax in the Hammock.
+If available take a Kajak or Pedal boat for a short trip on the river.
 Receive personal attention from your guide on this small-group tour, limited to 12 people.